aniva/theperfectkitebar/hardware/quick_release/README.md

 -   **M4 Version**: A lighter-weight option suitable for most recreational riders.
 -   **M6 Version**: A heavier-duty option suitable for heavier riders or more demanding conditions.
+-
+Note that for all variants an upper nut (M4 or M6) that holds claws must be installed permanently (e.g.,using Loctite Threadlocker Red).

 ## Variants

 Variants 1 through 4 have been omitted, as they represent early design iterations that did not proceed to field testing.

-### Variant 5
+### Variant 5 M4

-This variant uses a permanent bolt and nut to attach to the harness's sliding rope.
+This variant uses a permanent (e.g.,using Loctite Threadlocker Red) M4 bolt and nut to attach to the harness's sliding rope.

 Parts needed to build **M4** version of this variant.